Large modern cruise ship sailing on the open ocean at golden hour

 A bit of research before each port goes a long way.
 You don't need a minute-by-minute itinerary — just know what's there, what's worth doing, and roughly how long things take.
 That's enough to make the difference between a good port day and a wasted one.

-“Turning up with no plan at a port that requires one is probably the most common first-cruise mistake.
+“Turning up with no plan at a port is probably the most common first-cruise mistake.
 It's also the easiest to avoid.”

 Getting Familiar With the Ship — Early